 Standley Lake High School is a great school for students who want to have a wide range of options.
 The neighborhood comprehensive format allows students to look into several career pathways before entering post-secondary opportunities.
 Teachers are accessible and willing to work with students outside of the school day.
 Students have a large selection of after-school clubs and organizations to choose from.
 Having a wide range of electives provide students the opportunity to pursue different personal interests that help keep students engaged in school and work with students with similar interests.
 Teachers are active with current education trends.
 They are not afraid to stand up for students when questionable influences outside the scope of what is best for students are presented.
 Good community that has overcome heartache and kept the focus on the safety of students.

 Standley Lake High School is a public high school in Westminster.
-1,470 children attend Standley Lake High School and identify mostly as Asian/Pacific Islander; Asian; and White, non-Hispanic.
-26% of the 1,470 students here have subsidized lunches.
+1,470 students attend Standley Lake High School and are mostly Asian/Pacific Islander; Asian; and White, non-Hispanic.
+26% of the 1,470 students here are paying reduced lunch prices.
 The ratio of students to teachers at Standley Lake High School is 19:1.
 Pomona High School is one of the nearest high schools.

 - Ceramics sculpture